 Therefore, it is easy to conclude that many AEDs carry a risk of DDIs with DOACs which will result in an increased risk of stroke – NOT bleeding.
 Phenytoin fits this profile as it is a classic strong inducer as well as carbamazepine, oxcarbazepine, and phenobarbital.
 Thus, the findings for phenytoin are the complete opposite that one would expect.
 In fact, a “protective” effect against bleeding would have been predicted for the abovementioned AEDs and points to deep concerns for these results.
 Findings for levetiracetam, however, are more concerning as it often is less indicated in DDIs and may be a more safe option for patients requiring DOACs.

 A simple response to our concerns would likely include that statistical methods, namely use of propensity score-based techniques, will have negated confounding in the study.
 While we are positively inclined to such techniques, clear indications of implausible results are reflective of the fact that such strong confounding by indication cannot be adjusted away.
 Put another way, the inherent differences between those using AEDs and those not using AEDs, the groups compared in the study, are just too different to adjust for.
 Rather, they must be controlled by design and are mostly easily addressed by use of active comparators or self-controlled study designs.
 In real-world observational studies of drug effects, the comparison of “user vs. non-user” should be avoided wherever possible to avoid such biases.
 Not only would this enhance the study design, it further enhances the clinical interpretation as “no use” is generally not an option for those requiring AED or DOAC therapy.
+Also, associations focused on baseline relationships alone are inadequate as bleeding risk is highly dynamic in patients with AF, and risks change over time [ref].

 Given the severity of the study design shortcomings in the Wang et al. study, we urge clinicians to consider the plausibility of the findings versus the known pharmacologic effects of AEDs.
 Similar to other response letters,6-10 we believe that these results are too misleading to remain in the clinical literature and would recommend a redaction of this article.
 Real-world observational studies are important to inform clinical practice where clinical trials are not feasible or unlikely but must be carefully planned in order to avoid the common pitfalls of observational research.
 We urge authors and reviewers of such manuscripts to more closely consider design elements regardless of statistical approaches as they impact not only the validity of results but also the clinical usefulness of the findings.